cirosantilli/linux-cheat/network/ssh.md

 There are two main methods of connection:

-- using an authorized public RSA id, which does not require a password (unless your password is locally encrypted by a password, which is recommended).
+-   using an authorized public RSA id, which does not require a password, unless your password is locally encrypted by a password, which is recommended.

     This method is used if the key is allowed.

 -   using the same password as the user on the server has.

     This method is only used if there is not authorized key on the local machine.